tabarnapp/nginx-proxy-redirect/README.md

 To make redirects temporary (HTTP status code 302) set the environment variable `REDIRECT_TYPE` to `redirect`.

 ## Docker Compose ##
 A sample docker-compose file that redirects `myolddomain.net` to `mydomain.net` could look like this:

+## Uninstall ##
+Stopping and removing the container would not delete the created file.
+You need to go to `/etc/nginx/vhost.d` and delete the redirect conf from there as well.
+Filename should look like `${VIRTUAL_HOST}_location`.

+Depending on your setup, the location might be mounted on the host or not. `docker exec -it nginx-proxy /bin/sh` should open up the bash console so you can go to the volume and delete it.

 ```yaml
 version: '3'